tetrapus/Karkat/README.md

 Create a config file.
 A sample file (Sample.yaml) is provided.
 For convenience, a config generator mkconf.py is provided.

 ### Step 3: Make api keys (optional)
 Some modules require api keys.
-Create a file apikeys.conf in the working directory.
+Create a file apikeys.conf in the config directory.
 Put your keys in there in the format specified by the module.

 ### Step 4: Run karkat
 Karkat is run via ``./karkat.py <config>``.
-Some options are available, see the full argspec via ./karkat.py -h.
+Other options are available, see the full argspec via ./karkat.py -h.

+## Files

+### karkat.py

+This file loads all the plugins and spawns the server object.
+You may put code to replace the plugin system here (if, e.g you want to run a different bot's plugins on it).

 The information below this point is outdated.

-## Files
-The main file is ``karkat.py``.

 ### threads.py